About ECHO OEM

 Why is ECHO OEM needed?

-Health-care providers in primary care settings play an important role in supporting patient recovery and return to work (RTW) or stay at work after a work-related injury or illness.
-However, providers typically receive little training in how to effectively support these patients and ensure their best recovery and return-to-work or stay-at-work outcomes.
+Health-care providers in primary care settings play a pivotal role in supporting recovery and return to work (RTW) or stay at work after a work-related injury or illness.
+However, providers typically receive little training in how to effectively support these patients and ensure their best recovery and RTW or stay-at-work outcomes.

 As a result, frontline health-care providers are not always familiar with how to identify work injuries, illnesses or environmental exposures, how to assess a patient’s work function, or how to communicate with workplaces about modified work or accommodations.
 Many also experience difficulty dealing with workers’ compensation or other insurers and do not know how to communicate with them about medical diagnoses or recovery expectations.